Narrating Cruella: How Disney (Hopefully) Tells Her Story

 If she doesn't scare you…

-The author Dodie Smith created Cruella De Vil for her novel, The One Hundred and One Dalmations (that’s the original book's name).
+Author Dodie Smith created Cruella De Vil for her novel, The One Hundred and One Dalmations (the original book's name).
 The story is slightly different than the famous Disney films, but it still has one very important element; the villain.
 Cruella is described as a spoiled London heiress who went to school with the female protagonist but was expelled for drinking ink.
 Additionally, she is so fixated on fur clothing that she married a furrier and forced him to keep his fur collection at home so she can wear them whenever she liked.

 When she sees the puppies, the same obsessive glare runs across her eyes:

 “Lovely lovely dogs.
 You’d go so well with my car, and my black-and-white hair.”